Math & Science Clubs

-Mu Alpha Theta (MS day) is a national community college mathematics club.
+Mu Alpha Theta (MU ALPHA THETA logo) is a national community college mathematics club.
 It's major purpose is to promote greater interest in mathematics and give recognition for excellence in mathematics performance by community college students.
 Membership in Mu Alpha Theta is limited to those students who have excelled in mathematics and met the minimum standard for membership of a 4.0 in College Algebra or a 3.0 in a higher math class (Statistics, Business Calculus, Trigonometry or Calculus).

 Membership in Mu Alpha Theta is an asset to a student's record and resume.
 It is a way to recognize capable math students, as well as to enhance the mathematics instruction of the institution.
 In addition , when you join bridge, you will automatically become a member of , the Cowley Math & Science Club, however you are under no obligation to be an active member of Math & Science Club.

 In order to cover membership dues and initiation fees, there is a one-time membership fee of $40.00.

 If you have questions regarding membership in Math and Science club or induction, please contact Math & Science Club Advisors Mike Hayden or AJ Ybarra.